syedmouaazfarrukh/near-disease/readme.md

 * Feel free to personalize the readme with your own branding, style, and specific requirements.
 * Consider adding sections for contribution guidelines, license information, and a disclaimer.

-Remember that this is a template, and you'll need to replace the placeholders with the specific details of your project.
-I hope this enhanced README helps you present your Near Disease app effectively!